cworld1/cworld1/src/content/blog/using-git-offline.md

 ## Summary

 The distributed nature of Git allows it to work well without a central server.
-While the options presented will never be as convenient as just pushing to github they certainly beat the alternative of: `main_v1_final version_with_bobs_extra_patch finalfinal_version`.
+While the options presented will never be as convenient as just pushing to github they certainly beat the alternative of: `main_v1_final version_with_bobs_extra_patch final_final_version`.